ondalabs/OLGhostAlertView/README.md

 Usage
 ---------------

-First, copy the files into your project.
-Then, import the header file like so:
+OLGhostAlertView requires that you include the QuartzCore.framework in your project.
+Once you have done that, add the OLGhostAlertView files to your project and import the header in the file where you'll be using it, like so:

     #import "OLGhostAlertView.h"

 After that, here's how you present an OLGhostAlertView:

-    OLGhostAlertView.h *ghastly = [[OLGhostAlertView alloc] initWithTitle:@"I am the walrus." message: @"Sitting on a cornflake, waiting for the van to come."];
+    OLGhostAlertView *ghastly = [[OLGhostAlertView alloc] initWithTitle:@"I am the walrus." message: @"Sitting on a cornflake, waiting for the van to come."];
     [ghastly show];

+Just like with UIAlertView, the dismissal of the view is handled by the view itself, so there's no need to call anything else.

 There are three convenience methods to `init` OLGhostAlertView: